Parks & Recreation Signage Project

 Timeline and community engagement

-Beginning in summer 2021, Ramsey County Parks & Recreation asked park users how park, trail and facility signs could be more informative, helpful and welcoming for all visitors.
+In summer 2021, Ramsey County Parks & Recreation asked park users how park, trail and facility signs could be more informative, helpful and welcoming for all visitors.